Advocacy

 Consultation Paper “Updating the Fair Work Act 2009 to provide stronger protections for workers against discrimination”

-AACS have indicated in their submission that it is premature for the Government to introduce amendments to the anti-discrimination framework of the Fair Work Act until the ALRC review has handed its final report to the Government at the end of the year.
+AACS have indicated in their submission to the consulation on "Updating the Fair Work Act 2009" that it is premature for the Government to introduce amendments to the anti-discrimination framework of the Fair Work Act until the ALRC review has handed its final report to the Government at the end of 2023.

 Read the submission